hernanmd/MetacelloFileDownload/README.md

 # Rules of the game

+- You can upload your files anywhere you want.
 - All your files must be already uploaded in .zip or .tar.gz
 - If you use Windows, .zip files will be downloaded and uncompressed in the #workingDirectory.
 - If you use Unix/MacOS, .tar.gz files will be downloaded and uncompressed in the #workingDirectory.